Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Conclusion

 \dht{}-based discovery enables finding agents by what they do, not where they are.
 Trust-root scoping prevents cross-organization pollution while permitting explicit federation. \paseto{} attestation binds capability claims to cryptographic verification, moving beyond self-declaration to institutional accountability.

 Our evaluation demonstrates that these properties hold in practice.
 The capability grammar achieves 100\% coverage on real-world tools.
-Discovery achieves perfect precision and recall across 10,000 agents.
-Identity provably survives migration.
-All operations complete in microseconds.
+The simulated ancestor-key index exactly reproduces generated lookup ground truth across 10,000 registrations.
+Endpoint-migration identity stability holds by construction.
+Measured local parsing and key-derivation primitives complete in microseconds.

 The \texttt{agent://} \uri{} scheme provides a formally-specified, practically-evaluated foundation for decentralized agent identity.
 Like \dns{} separated network names from addresses, enabling the internet we know today, we believe capability-addressed agent identity can enable the multi-agent systems of tomorrow.